 Bequests are an enduring and meaningful way of supporting St Mary’s.
 Bequests, both large and small, have played a vital role at St Mary’s since its foundation in 1921, providing for buildings, scholarships and prizes.
 We continue to be inspired by the members of the School community who have chosen to leave a gift in their will to the School and in doing so, have committed to our vision of securing St Mary's as a leading girls' school in Australia for generations to come.

-If you have appreciated the benefits of a St Mary's education, either directly or indirectly, and would like to support St Mary's in this special way, please find out more in the The Bishop Riley Society - Making a Bequest to St Mary's brochure.
+If you have appreciated the benefits of a St Mary's education, either directly or indirectly, and would like to support St Mary's in this special way, please contact the School and request a copy of the The Bishop Riley Society - Making a Bequest to St Mary's brochure.

 The Bishop Riley Society

 The Bishop Riley Society recognises the special commitment made by those members of our community who have chosen to leave a bequest to St Mary’s, during their lifetime.
 The Society is named after the School's founder, first Principal and first Chairman of the Board of Governors, Bishop Charles L Riley CBE MA LLB DTh, in honour of his vision and lifelong commitment to the School.
 Everyone who informs us that they have remembered St Mary's in their will is invited to join the Society.
 Members are invited to an exclusive Society event each year as well as other special events in the School calendar.
 Please be in touch with us if you would like to join the Society.